-2007 2008 2009 2010 Total Future minimum lease payments \$187 \$196 \$206 \$160 \$749 licensors if we succeed in fully commercializing products under these license agreements.
-All of these potential future payments are cancelable as of December 31, 2006.
+We have license agreements that require us to make milestone payments upon the successful achievement of milestones, including clinical milestones.
+Our license agreements also require us to pay certain royalties to our licensors if we succeed in fully commercializing products under these license agreements.
+All of these potential future payments are cancelable as of December 31, 2007.
 Our formulation agreement with Durect Corporation obligates us to make certain milestone payments upon achieving clinical milestones and regulatory milestones.
 King is obligated to reimburse us for any of our milestone payments and royalty payments to Durect Corporation.